 Fire.
 A new fire facility will be constructed to serve new growth.
-The cost of a new fire station is estimated at \$6,000,000.
-The anticipated cost of the new fire station is \$400 per square foot (including land and building).
+The cost of a new fire station is estimated at \$9,135,000.
+The anticipated cost of the new fire station is \$600 per square foot (including land and building).
+Higher costs are attributable to the recent construction inflationary costs as well as the large, tall, and open type space of the needed fire bays, very specific bay door types and needed site infrastructure such as retaining walls.